HariPrasad5724/HariPrasad5724/README.md

 ![image](https://user-images.githubusercontent.com/55315604/119526730-43cdad80-bd9d-11eb-832a-6836f2857a7b.png)

-🔭 Worked as an Intern on Sigaram Technologies as a Software Development Engineer Intern for 6 months
+🔭 SDE Intern @YULU Bikes (Jan 2023 - Jun 2023)

-🌱 Have work experience on MERN Stack
+🔭 Currently working as Software Development Engineer 1 @YUMA Energy (July 2023 - Present)

-👯 I’m part of GeeksforGeeks as a Ex Student Chapter Lead and President in CIT
+🔭 Worked as an SDE Intern on Sigaram Technologies as a Software Development Engineer Intern for 6 months

-👯 SDE Intern @YULU Upcoming SDE @YUMA
+👯 I’m part of GeeksforGeeks as a Ex Student Chapter Lead and GFG President in CIT

 💬 Ask me about Software Development and Web App Development